The Dunton Plotlands > Spion Kop (2011-2013)

 Dimensions of model: 95 x 58 x 55cm.

 'Spion Kop' was the name of a family home at the Dunton Plotlands, Essex.
 It was home to Nina Humphrey and her family from 1946 until 1970.
 Her parents and brother continued to live there until 1975 when it was compulsory purchased.
-After I made contact with Nina, I was able to take an interview and recreate 'Spion Kop'.

 Interview with Nina, 2nd February 2013: "Take one of the interview with Nina Humphrey on the 2nd of February 2013 regarding her childhood home ‘Spion Kop’ at Dunton Plotlands."
+Acquired by Essex Record Office.

 T I M E L I N E of 'Spion Kop'